aem-iv/sharednotebook/README.md

-# Github and Jupyter Assignment
+# GitHub and Jupyter Assignment

 ## This repository is for Module 6 of the Tools for Data Science course